-Cognitive behavior therapy (CBT) is, as we’ve previously described, a well-studied psychotherapy and it’s often the first type of treatment recommended for adults and teens with bulimia nervosa and binge-eating disorder.
+Cognitive behavior therapy (CBT) is, as we’ve previously described, a well-studied psychotherapy.
+In fact, it’s often the first type of treatment recommended for adults and teens with bulimia nervosa and binge-eating disorder.

 CBT to address binge-eating disorder and bulimia nervosa has a lot of research support.
-CBT consistently helps people to reduce or completely stop binge eating (and purging, if relevant) and, in several studies comparing it to other types of talk therapy, to get results more rapidly.
-While there are medications that can also be used to treat bulimia nervosa and binge-eating disorder, CBT has been shown to be more effective than medication alone.
+CBT consistently helps people to reduce or completely stop binge eating (and purging, if relevant).
+In several studies comparing it to other types of talk therapy, results are more rapid.
+There are also medications that treat bulimia nervosa and binge-eating disorder.
+But CBT can be more effective than medication alone.

 In CBT for eating disorders, the CBT model that thoughts, actions, and feelings are interconnected, is applied to the themes of eating and body shape and weight concern (and related behaviors).
-Importantly, CBT is not designed for weight loss, although some patients experience weight stabilization; rather, it is designed to help people normalize their eating pattern and address problematic thought patterns and behaviors related to eating, exercise, and body image.
+Importantly, CBT is not designed for weight loss, although some patients experience weight stabilization.
+Rather, it is designed to help people normalize their eating patterns.
+And, to address problematic thought patterns and behaviors related to eating, exercise, and body image.

-At the beginning of treatment, the therapist and patient work together to understand the connections between an individual’s symptoms and to create a road map for treatment.
+At the beginning of treatment, the therapist and patient work together to understand the connections between an individual’s symptoms.
+Essentially, they co-create a road map for treatment.

 The road map is less about the origins of the eating disorder and more about the current, problematic cycle.
-The CBT model of eating disorders suggests that low self-esteem lays the foundation for body shape and weight becoming overly important (in order to feel better).
-These beliefs lead to behaviors designed for weight loss, like strict rules about what and when to eat, which in turn sets the stage for a cycle of restriction, binge eating, and sometimes purging.
+Low self-esteem, or other types of negative self-perceptions, are thought to lay the foundation for body shape and weight becoming overly important elements of self-evaluation.
+These beliefs lead to behaviors designed for weight loss, like strict rules about what and when to eat.
+Dietary rules set the stage for a cycle of restriction, binge eating, and sometimes purging.
 The model – and the CBT roadmap for addressing the cycle – are depicted below.

 Putting the Road Map to Use

-The CBT diagram – especially when it is personalized to the individual – illustrates the cycle that needs to be broken for recovery to occur.
-Even though beliefs and feelings about oneself often ignite the cycle, in CBT, the therapist and patient work together to systematically interrupt the cycle, typically starting with behaviors and then addressing thoughts as needed.
+The CBT diagram illustrates the cycle that needs to be broken for recovery to occur.
+Beliefs and feelings about oneself often ignite the cycle.
+The therapist and patient work together to systematically interrupt the cycle.
+This typically starts with behaviors and progresses to thoughts as needed.
 Here are some examples of how this occurs:

 Ways of Working on Behaviors (the “B” in CBT)